FAQ

 • Those other offices will direct you to assistants, case managers, and other non-lawyers.

-• However, at DCD Law, you will have the opportunity to speak directly to Kevin—who will be the Attorney representing you throughout the case!
+• However, at DCD LAW, you will have the opportunity to speak directly to Kevin—who will be the Attorney representing you throughout the case!

 • Kevin is the only attorney that will appear on your case.